HL7NZ/nhi/input/pagecontent/OnboardingAndComplianceTesting.md

 2. For each test supply screen shots of the user interface for:
     * the input data as entered in the integrating application (“the application”)
+    * the output:
-    * any warnings or error messages presented by the application
+      * any error messages presented by the application
       * the confirmation or result of the request presented by the application
+    * For update operations the state of the record pre-request should be included.
     * **Note**: If non-interactive, please provide JSON request (update / add) or response (get/search).

 3. For each test supply a timestamp when each request is sent.